-But then one day, the bad news hits.
+But then one day, a workplace dilemma hits.
 We find out that our manager is leaving to pursue career prospects elsewhere.
 And we’re left with their replacement.
-That’s when things start to get worrying.
+That’s when things start to get worried.

 What if the new boss isn’t as good as the last one?

 Will they make your life a daily nightmare?
 And will they be interested in your career progression, like your last boss was?

 There’s no guarantee you’ll get the answer you want to any of those questions.

 Here’s how to deal with this workplace dilemma.
 Start putting out feelers elsewhere for similar positions either within the company or outside it.
 Get chatting to people about potential job roles.
 And ask around in your network for anybody who might want your skills.
 While you’re doing that, try to make the new manager as comfortable as possible.

 Remember what it was like for you on your first day in a new job?
 Take a while to see how things pan out.
 You never know, after a few weeks things might settle down and you may indeed get along.